sironglu/unmixeels/README.md

    2) the signature of each spectral component.
    3) the abundance of each spectral component in each pixel.

 * This framework includes an "unsupervised" unmixing process.
 SVD/PCA or manifold learning methods are used for dimensionality reduction.
 N-FINDR is used for endmember extraction.
-No additional reference spectra from prior knowledge are not needed.
+No additional reference spectra from prior knowledge are needed.

 See `simulated_data.R` for more information.